bobchat/bobchat-platform/README.md

 ## Monitoring
 Monitoring is a multifacted problem spanning system architecture, development, and operations and is paramount in any hyperscale system.
-You are truly only as good as your monitoring apparatsus.
+You are truly only as good as your monitoring apparatus.
 Good monitoring tools allow developers and operators to gauge how the system is performing and debug issues in real time.
 This systems implements several monitoring tools that provide both granular and broad views of how the system is performing.
 In some cases, we measure the same metrics more than once to make absolutely sure the system is performing as expected.

 #### Distributed Tracing with Jaeger
 Tracing allows developers to track a request all the way through the system from start to finish and measure how each subcomponent of the system behaves.
 Distributed architectures add the complexity of tracing requests between processes boundaries.
 To solve this, we use [Jaeger](https://www.jaegertracing.io/).
 Jaeger facilitates transaction monitoring, the measurement of several types of latency, and the tracking of requests between services, all in realtime.
 Jaeger comes with a monitoring UI to easily interpret the gathered data.
 The Jaeger backend will run as a service in our system and aggregate the information gathered by other services.
 Each service will implement Jaeger tracing protocols via the Jaeger client, which simply means that when services make or receive requests, they will include context information that will be reported to the Jaeger backend.